Smile (2003 film)

 Smile is a 2003 Indian Kannada-language romantic comedy film directed by Seetharam Karanth and starring Shiva Rajkumar and Neha.
 The music was composed by V. Manohar.

 Production

 The film began production in early 2002.
+At the film's launch, Shiva Rajkumar said that it is a "different" film.
 Shilpa worked on this film alongside Ninagagi (2002) and Dumbee (2003); however, both those films ended up releasing before this film.

 Soundtrack

 The songs were composed and had its lyrics penned by V. Manohar.
 The music rights was bagged by Anand Audio.